oakes/play-cljc/TUTORIAL.md

   game)
 ```

-Now when you run `clj -A:dev`, it should just show a light blue background.
+Now when you run `clj -M:dev`, it should just show a light blue background.
 Note that this command starts figwheel so you don't need to continuously re-run it -- it will reload your code automatically when you edit it.

 We'll start by using the built-in `TwoDEntity` to draw a triangle.
 We'll need to define three sets of (x, y) vertices as a constant.
 Put this somewhere near the top of `src/hello_triangle/core.cljc`: